 § 8.01-320.
 Personal service outside of Virginia.

 § 8.01-322.
 Within what time case reheard on the petition of party served by publication, and any injustice corrected.
-If a party against whom service by publication is had under this chapter did not appear before the date of judgment against him, then such party or his representative may petition to have the case reheard, may plead or answer, and may have any injustice in the proceeding corrected within the following time and not after:
+Suppose a party against whom service by publication is had under this chapter did not appear before the date of judgment against him.
+In that case, such party or his representative may petition to have the case reheard, may plead or answer, and may have any injustice in the proceeding corrected within the following time and not after:

 1. Within two years after the rendition of such judgment, decree, or order; but